-The only way that you can get to compounding significant numbers over time, is by saving as much as you can to get to the bigger numbers as soon as possible.
+The only way to get to compounding significant numbers over time is by saving as much as you can to get to the bigger numbers as soon as possible.
 That’s basically how I’m approaching financial independence, by focusing on my savings rate.

 How To Get To Those Numbers?

 First, let’s talk about how to calculate your savings rate.
-I calculate it as: Amount Saved divided by Net Income.
-If you want to read more in detail about that, you can go here to read about the savings rate.
+I calculate it as Amount Saved divided by Net Income.

 Now, let’s look at steps you can take to increase your savings rate.
-It’s important that you set up a budget that is fitting you.
-A budget has this bad name of being restrictive, which I don’t agree with.
+You must set up a budget that is fitting you.
+A budget has this reputation of being restrictive, which I disagree with.
 A budget is a way to prioritize the things that are important to you.
 Saving money can be fun and exciting!
 Anyways, if you’re not the budget type, you can simply pay yourself first.

 I’ve also listed how I save over 50% of my income, and you can too!

 Besides saving more money, you can also make more money.
 A lot of people underestimate the importance of your career in the whole picture.
-If you’re getting consistent raises over a specific period of time, the compounding effect will also kick in.
+If you’re getting consistent raises over a specific time, the compounding effect will also kick in.
 Not sure how to get a raise?
 Read more about it here.
-I got a 20% raise after one year of working, so I’m giving you my tips and tricks in order to get the same thing done yourself!
+After one year of working, I got a 20% raise, so I’m giving you my tips and tricks to get the same thing done yourself!